mosheDO/HSCTF-Writeups/pwn/review-100/README.md

 ![images/nc1.png](images/nc1.png)

 Submitting failed?
 Let's open up the source code and start analyzing.
-Here's a sample annotation for someone who's taken a Java course like AP CS A or Intro to CS and doesn't know C:
+Here's a sample annotation that someone who's only taken Java *might* write:

 ```
 // are these import statements?